WatchOutNewsAgency/wona.github.com/_posts/2025-08-01-3pairs-of-shoes.md

 This is about why, before the world descends into fiery oblivion, slow bureaucratic decay and credit card debt, you need at least *three pairs of shoes*.

 As the great inventor, Steve Jobs might have said if he'd focused more on footwear and less on Macs:
-*"Innovation distinguishes between a leader and a follower - and nothing innovates your survival chances like proper arch support."*
+*"Innovation distinguishes between a leader and a follower — and nothing innovates your survival chances like proper arch support."*

 ## The Duality of Shoes: Survival and Swagger

 Since the dawn of time, humanity has been obsessed with two things: not dying, and looking good while not dying.
 Shoes, my friend, are the ultimate expression of that duality.

-Nietzsche almost said, "He who has a why to live can bear almost any how—especially if the 'how' involves waterproof boots."
+Nietzsche almost said: *"He who has a why to live can bear almost any how—especially if the 'how' involves waterproof boots."*

 Not only do they protect you from rogue Lego bricks (toddler-engineered pain traps), but they’re also a message to your better-off friends: _"Hey, I’ve got my life together too.
 Look at these laces.
 Look at this arch support on my crisp Nike Air Force 1s.
 I am a functioning adult (early 20s btw)."_